RobottiFranco/simple-time-page/README.md

 * [LinkedIn](https://www.linkedin.com/in/franco-robotti-415786229/)

-## Ver ejemplo en vivo
+## See live example
 - [ejemplo en vivo](https://robottifranco.github.io/simple-time-page/)

-## Instalación
+## instalación
-Este proyecto no necesita de instalación.
+This project does not need installation.

-## Contacto
+## Contact
-Si quieres puedes escribirme a Franco.robotti0@gmail.com.
+If you want you can write to me Franco.robotti0@gmail.com.